QuantEcon/lecture-source-py/source/rst/calvo.rst

    subject to the constraint that :math:`\mu_t = \mu` for all :math:`t \geq 0`

--  A sequence of separate policy makers chooses :math:`\mu_t` for :math:`t =0, 1, 2, \ldots`
+-  A sequence of separate policymakers chooses :math:`\mu_t` for :math:`t =0, 1, 2, \ldots`

-    -  a time :math:`t` policy maker chooses :math:`\mu_t` only and forecasts that future government decisions are unaffected by its choice
+    -  a time :math:`t` policymaker chooses :math:`\mu_t` only and forecasts that future government decisions are unaffected by its choice

--  A sequence of separate policy makers chooses :math:`\mu_t` for :math:`t =0, 1, 2, \ldots`
+-  A sequence of separate policymakers chooses :math:`\mu_t` for :math:`t =0, 1, 2, \ldots`

-     - a time :math:`t` policy maker chooses  only :math:`\mu_t` but believes that its choice of :math:`\mu_t`  shapes private agents' beliefs about  future rates of money creation and inflation, and through them, future government actions
+     - a time :math:`t` policymaker chooses  only :math:`\mu_t` but believes that its choice of :math:`\mu_t`  shapes private agents' beliefs about  future rates of money creation and inflation, and through them, future government actions

 A Ramsey Planner
 ===================

-First we consider a Ramsey planner that  chooses :math:`\{\mu_t, \theta_t\}_{t=0}^\infty` to maximize :eq:`eq_old7` subject to the law of motion :eq:`eq_old4`
+First, we consider a Ramsey planner that  chooses :math:`\{\mu_t, \theta_t\}_{t=0}^\infty` to maximize :eq:`eq_old7` subject to the law of motion :eq:`eq_old4`